Girl with hiking poles looking out at mountains on the Inca Trail, Peru

 Trekking the Inca Trail had always been one of the biggest items on my bucket list and it truly was everything I hoped it would be and more.
 If you’re dreaming of hiking the Inca Trail to Machu Picchu, but you’re worried about doing it solo, I can honestly tell you that there is no need to worry in the slightest.
-I recently completed the 4-day Inca Trail trek with G Adventures and I can honestly say it’s one of the most rewarding adventures I’ve ever experienced.
+I completed the 4-day Inca Trail trek with G Adventures and I can honestly say it’s one of the most rewarding adventures I’ve ever experienced.

 This post isn’t sponsored – I just genuinely recommend G Adventures if you’re going solo and want a well-organized, safe, and fun experience.